Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA among all league pitching staffs (3.90).
+- The Padres' 3.89 team ERA ranks sixth among all league pitching staffs.

-- The Padres give up the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Padres pitchers combine to give up 149 home runs (1.1 per game), the 10th-fewest in baseball.

-- Avila (0-1) pitches for the Padres to make his third start of the season.
+- The righty's most recent time out came on Sunday against the Milwaukee Brewers, when he went 5 1/3 innings, surrendering four earned runs while allowing four hits.

-- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, allowing five earned runs while giving up five hits.
+- The 32-year-old has a 2.84 ERA and 8 strikeouts per nine innings across 18 games this season, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.